Shrimp Scampi Greek Pasta

 - 1 tablespoon olive oil

 - 2 tablespoons all-purpose flour

 - 1 cup crumbled feta cheese

-- Cook about one minute, then add the wine and cream.
+- Cook the shrimp for one minute, then add the wine and cream.
 Toss and cook another minute, then add olives and tomatoes.
-Cook another minute or two.
+Simmer another 1-2 minutes.

 - Finally, mix in the strained pasta and spinach leaves.
-Remove from heat once the spinach wilts.
-Salt and Pepper to taste.
+Remove the skillet from the heat once the spinach wilts.
+Salt and pepper to taste.
 (Season carefully, the olives and feta add a lot of salt.)
 Divide onto plates and top with feta cheese.